-Collecting Access Services are available via VoIP interconnect under the conditions and pricing set out in the BRIO 2006 and its addenda.

-Calls linked to these services which are handled via the VoIP interconnection will be billed according to the billing conditions for VoIP Interconnection.

-Access Service to particular Value Added Services

-Access Service to particular Value Added Services of the Operator are available via VoIP interconnect under the conditions and pricing set out in the BRIO 2006 and its addenda.

-Calls linked to these services which are handled via the VoIP interconnection will be billed according to the billing conditions for VoIP Interconnection.

-Calls to Proximus Mobile Numbers

-The Voice Telephony traffic generated by end-users on the Operator’s network and directed to the Proximus Mobile network is to be conveyed from an Interconnected Operator Access Point to a Proximus Access Point.

-The prices applicable to the Mobile Terminating Service for Calls to Mobile numbers on the Proximus Network which are not ported outside the Proximus Network are indicated in the Annex Pricing.
-In case the operator does not support the required codec, an additional transcoding service can be offered on a commercial basis for which an additional cost will be charged.

-The prices are also applicable to Calls to non-PXS mobile numbers ported to the Proximus Network, which are handed over by the Operator at a Proximus POI with a Routing Number providing all the necessary information to route the Calls concerned to their final destination in the Proximus Network.

-The Operator is responsible for the setting of the retail prices and for the invoicing of its end-users for the Calls to Mobile numbers on the Proximus Network.

-The Operator shall ensure the transmission of the CLI and that the CLI has been screened in the network in which the Call was originated, against the Relevant Numbering Scheme.
-Network screening shall imply that there will be at least verification by the Operator that the CLI concerned is accurate and that the necessary steps are taken to ensure that the original and appropriate CLI has not been modified or manipulated.

 Quality of the interconnect service

 Traffic management

 Proximus dimensions the internal and interconnect resources of its network to carry the forecasted traffic with a loss of maximum 1% during peak hour, based on the Erlangen-B tables.

 In the event that a particular situation is susceptible to disturb temporarily the conveyance of traffic within its Network, Proximus could be constrained to implement the classical measures of traffic management in order to limit its effect on the quality of the service provided to its customers as well as to the interconnected Operators.
 These measures of traffic management are applied to Proximus and Operator traffic without discrimination.
 The target figures given above do not include cases which are caused by the said measures of traffic management.
 The Parties shall inform each other about the operational traffic management strategies to protect the quality of service and to alleviate short term overloads due to abnormal traffic patterns or failed facilities.